connectivedx/Phoenix/README.md

 ## Phoenix
 Phoenix is licensed under The MIT License (MIT), unless otherwise noted below.

-Copyright (c) 2015 ISITE Design, Inc.
+Copyright (c) 2015 Connective DX, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal